RAVI8054/MongoUserHub/README.md

 ---
 ##✨Features
 ## ✨ Features
 - ✅ **MongoDB Integration via Mongoose**
   - Connects to a MongoDB database using Mongoose ORM
   - Schema-based model with built-in validation
 - 🔁 **Full CRUD Operations with MongoDB**
   - Create, Read, Update, and Delete users from the database
   - Uses MongoDB ObjectId for precise user targeting
 - 🔍 **Retrieve User Data**
   - Fetch all users from the database
   - Fetch a specific user by their unique MongoDB ObjectId
 - ➕ **Add New Users**
   - Accepts JSON input to create new user documents
   - Validates fields like `firstName`, `lastName`, and `hobby`
 - 🔄 **Update Existing Users**
   - Update user records via ObjectId
   - Includes validation on update requests
 - ❌ **Delete Users**
   - Remove users by ObjectId
   - Responds with appropriate status and confirmation
 - 🧩 **Advanced Middleware**
   - Logs HTTP methods, request URLs, and status codes
   - Validates incoming data on POST and PUT requests
 - 🛑 **Robust Error Handling**
   - Handles invalid ObjectIds, missing fields, and non-existent users
-  - Uses HTTP status codes like `400`, `404`, `201`, and `200`

-      -Handles invalid ObjectIds, missing fields, and non-existent users -Uses HTTP status codes like 400, 404, 201, and 200 appropriately
+  -Uses HTTP status codes like 400, 404, 201, and 200 appropriately
  ---
 ##  🔗 API Endpoints
 - GET `/users` - List all users